luisnquin/luisnquin/.github/README.md

-**Hi!** I am currently a **Software Developer**.

-At FOSS, I only contribute to projects that I actively use at work or system and that resonate with my interests.
+I only contribute to projects that I actively use at work or system and that resonate with my interests.
 Mostly projects like [NixOS/nixpkgs](https://github.com/NixOS/nixpkgs), [encoredev/encore](https://github.com/encoredev/encore) and some more related to my work(if possible!).